thebryceprice/DGM1610Spring2020/README.md

 I am writing a line, this is the first time
 I am writing a line, this is the second time
 I am writing a line, this is the third time
+I am writing a line, this is the fourth time